oalekseev/CalciteRestAPIAdapter/README.md

 # CalciteRestAPIAdapter

 **CalciteRestAPIAdapter** enables data retrieval from REST services using standard SQL syntax.
 It builds on the [Apache Calcite](https://calcite.apache.org/) framework, which allows the creation of adapters for diverse data sources through JDBC.
+Proposal to contribute CalciteRestAPIAdapter for community use is [here](https://lists.apache.org/thread/jvbpz7rp7w76gqmshtz3y6bhcftk41c5)

 **Key Features:**